andreahess99/automated-rarefaction-depth/README.md

 ###  Install development version of `automated-rarefaction-depth`

 Next, you need to get into the top-level `automated-rarefaction-depth` directory.
-If you already have this (e.g., because you just created the plugin), this may be as simple as running `cd automated-rarefaction-depth`.
+If you already have this, this may be as simple as running `cd automated-rarefaction-depth`.
 If not, you'll need the `automated-rarefaction-depth` directory on your computer.
 Download this repository.
 Once you have the directory on your computer, change (`cd`) into it.